akt9802/LocalSearch/README.md

 ```
 docId|filePath|tokenCount
 ```
+Stores metadata for each indexed document including the document ID, file path, and token count (document length).

 ### `inverted.idx`
 ```
 term|docId:frequency,docId:frequency
 ```
+Maps each term to documents containing it with their term frequencies.
+Used for keyword search and TF-IDF ranking.

 ### `positional.idx`
 ```
 term|docId:pos,pos;docId:pos,pos
 ```
+Maps each term to its positions within each document.
+Used for phrase search to verify word adjacency.

 These formats are human-readable and easy to extend.